sql-machine-learning/elasticdl/docs/designs/serving_design.md

             layer.embeddings.assign(embedding_params)
 ```

-## Execute task to save model with fault-tolerance in distributed environment
+## Execute task to save model with fault-tolerance in ElasticDL

 We designed the master-worker architecture and task dispatch&recover mechanism in ElasticDL to make the job execution fault tolerant.
 Please check [overall design](./overall_design.md).\
 For model saving work, we use the same mechanism.
 After completing all the training/evaluation/prediction tasks, master will generate a SaveModel task and insert it into the todo task queue.
 The first worker pulling this task will execute the model saving process.
 Please check the diagram below: